Ebazhanov/linkedin-skill-assessments-quizzes/accounting/accounting-quiz.md

 - [ ] the valuation of assets to determine how much additional debt the company can borrow
 - [ ] how much the sales of a company will change in response to a change in operating income

-[source]'High operating leverage means a firm has a relatively fixed, and usually high cost base.
-So additional sales would incrementally drive more profits because those sales do not need to incur more costs to generate (like a factory, versus factory workers)'
+[Reference]`'High operating leverage means a firm has a relatively fixed, and usually high cost base.
+So additional sales would incrementally drive more profits because those sales do not need to incur more costs to generate (like a factory, versus factory workers)'`

 #### Q20.
 Which characteristic would concern an auditor about the risk of material misstatements arising from fraudulent financial reporting?